mtinti/download_data/DUNDEE.md

 # 4. Navigate to your lab folder
 cd /cluster/majf_lab/mtinti  # Replace with your lab folder path

-# 5. Clone the repository
+# 5. Clone the repository (this is done only once
 git clone https://github.com/mtinti/download_data.git

 # 6. Create and activate conda environment